Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Introduction

 Explainability has become a central concern in geospatial artificial intelligence (GeoAI), as black-box models limit transparency and hinder operational deployment \citep{hsu2023explainable, li2024geoai,2024_epb_xai}.
 To address this issue, a variety of explainable AI (XAI) methods have been proposed.
 Postprocessing techniques such as saliency maps, gradient-based attribution, SHAP, and Grad-CAM aim to highlight the input regions or variables most responsible for a model’s output \citep{hohl2024recent,foroutan2025revealing}.
 Attention-based visualization and concept-level reasoning further provide insights into the internal decision process of AI models \citep{dehimi2024attention}.
 In addition, model-intrinsic approaches, including interpretable architectures, physics-aware designs, and rule-based systems, embed explainability directly into the model design \citep{hu2023updexplainer}.
 While these advances show strong potential for geospatial applications, their feasibility and applicability in disaster-related geolocalization remain limited: explanations are often coarse, unstable across scenarios, or difficult to interpret.
 This gap underscores the urgent need for domain-oriented explainability techniques that can deliver trustworthy and actionable explainability insights in disaster response.

 In this context, this paper proposes a \textbf{Prob}abilistic Cross-view \textbf{G}eo\textbf{L}o\textbf{C}alization approach, namely \textbf{ProbGLC}, aiming at facilitating generative location awareness for rapid disaster response.
 In ProbGLC, we carefully integrate the probabilistic and deterministic geolocalization approaches into a unified framework, which simultaneously ensures model explainability (via uncertainty quantification) and achieves state-of-the-art geolocalization performance.
+Tailored for rapid disaster response, ProbGLC excels the deterministic geolocalization approach by helping to narrow down the area of interest (AOI) as shown in Figure \ref{fig:diagram}, which is extremely important in disaster response scenario as every second counts when people are waiting for help.
+The major contributions of ProbGLC are summarized as follows:

-Tailored for rapid disaster response, ProbGLC shows competitive geolocalization performance across multiple disaster events as well as offers unique features of density distribution and localizability scores towards a more uncertainty-aware geolocalization process.
+\begin{itemize} \item To provide competitive geolocalization performance across multiple disaster events (e.g., hurricanes, wildfires, floods, and tornadoes). \item To offer unique features of density distribution and localizability scores towards a more uncertainty-aware geolocalization process. \item To improve the deterministic approach with a generative probabilistic prediction via Riemannian Flow Matching directly on the Sphere. \end{itemize}

 The remainder of this paper is organized as follows: Section 2 reviews related work on state-of-the-art GeoAI methods for disaster geolocalization and uncertainty quantification.
 Section 3 describes the proposed ProGLC method together with the generative and deterministic geolocalization approaches.
 Section 4 presents experimental results on two openly available disaster geolocalization datasets.
 Section 5 discusses key findings as well as limitations and future directions, and Section 6 concludes the paper by highlighting the main contributions.